ARM-software/arm-trusted-firmware/docs/porting-guide.rst

    implementation.

 #.
 Optionally passing control to the BL32 image, pre-loaded at a platform-
    specific address by BL2.
-BL31 exports a set of apis that allow runtime services to specify the security state in which the next image should be executed and run the corresponding image.
+BL31 exports a set of APIs that allow runtime services to specify the security state in which the next image should be executed and run the corresponding image.
 On ARM platforms, BL31 uses the ``bl_params`` list populated by BL2 in memory to do this.